Google Confirms SEOs Should Control Their Crawl Budget

-The dotted line in this chart shows how many potentially indexable (Compliant) URLs are found by crawling links in the site structure.
-The green bar sums the number of those Compliant URLs Google crawled each day while the yellow bar shows how much of the crawl went to Non-Compliant (or non-indexable) URLs linked in the site structure.
+The dotted line in this chart shows how many potentially indexable URLs are found by crawling links in the site structure.
+The green bar sums the number of those indexable URLs Google crawled each day while the yellow bar shows how much of the crawl went to non-indexable URLs linked in the site structure.

-A major insight here is that only about half of this site’s compliant URLs were crawled in a month’s time.
-There is potential, however, to increase that coverage to 80%-90% of Compliant URLs if the volume of Non-Compliant URLs in the site could be reduced or eliminated (thereby reallocating Crawl Budget to indexable URLs).
+A major insight here is that only about half of this site’s indexable URLs were crawled in a month’s time.
+There is potential, however, to increase that coverage to 80%-90% of indexable URLs if the volume of non-indexable URLs in the site could be reduced or eliminated (thereby reallocating Crawl Budget to indexable URLs).